Brown Bullhead Catfish

 Impacts: The impacts associated with this species are currently unclear but similar to all non-native species there is concern for this species to spread parasites and fish disease.
 There are also some reports of potential impacts on trout and eel fisheries and reports of impacts on crayfish which is of particular concern to the endangered White Clawed Crayfish.

 How could it get here?
-Intentional introduction for angling purposes.
+Highly likely to be transported internationally deliberately for angling purposes.
 Considered a valued game fish in some areas.